scaredos/asn-upstream/README.md

 # asn-upstream
-Simple tool to find the upstream for a specific ASN
+Simple tool to find the upstream for a specific IP

 Usage:
 ```